lihalo/lihalo/README.md

 ## Hi there 👋
+### A little about me

+- [School](https://valenciacollege.edu/) - I'm currently attending Valencia College for an AS in Computer Programming and Analysis
+- Fave class so far gotta be _Java_, so I'm really excited to take _Advanced Java_ this semester
+- I am originally from Sweden but moved to Florida a couple of years ago to pursue my education
+- I'm only here to learn...
+So for right now I'm sticking to Java but will hopefully get into some other languages soon.

 <!--
 **lihalo/lihalo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.